top of page

 "to restore every quivering strand of the wonderful web of life"

 At Tir Natur we will take a new approach to nature recovery in Wales that maximises biodiversity and bio abundance.
-It also constructs natural carbon cycles, and crucially, it works at scale.
-This approach is to restore ecosystems as much as possible so that nature can take care of itself, and determine its own course - this is rewilding.
+This approach constructs natural carbon cycles and, crucially, it works at scale.
+It aims to restore ecosystems as much as possible so that nature can take care of itself and determine its own course.
+This is rewilding.

 An ecosystem is defined as an area where plants, animals and other organisms interact with each other and their physical environment.
 It is a rich tapestry created through millions of years of co-evolution.
 Quite simply, we have pulled at the threads of this tapestry and reduced ecosystems to their most simple form.
 Our purpose is to restore every quivering strand of this wonderful web of life so that nature can flourish now and into the future.